DID YOU KNOW YOU CAN CUT YOUR GROCERY BILL IN HALF BY IMPLEMENTING THESE 20 PAINLESS STEPS?

 6. STOCK UP ON ANY SALE ITEMS THAT YOU NEED

-Anytime I see a good sale on cheese I grab several extra blocks and stick them in the freezer so that when we run out of cheese I don’t have to buy it at regular price, because we all know cheese prices are dreadful.
+Anytime I see a good sale on cheese I grab several extra blocks and stick them in the freezer so that when we run out of cheese I don’t have to buy it at regular price, because the price of cheese where we live is THROUGH the roof and I don’t know if I could ever justify paying full price for it.

-One of our local grocery stores has a clearance section, and they had salad dressing on sale for $ .50!
-Salad dressing that is regularly around $3-$4 a piece, was on for $ .50, so you can bet I stocked up since it’s something that we use and go through quite frequently.
+One of our local grocery stores has a clearance section, and they had salad dressing on sale for $.50!
+Salad dressing that is regularly around $3-$4 a piece was on sale for $.50, so you can bet I stocked up since that’s something we use and go through quite frequently.

 7. USE YOUR FREEZER

 Freezers are so handy.
-Like I mentioned before, when I see a great sale on cheese I will stock up and stick them in the freezer until I need them.
-You can also do this with milk, cream, fresh herbs, meat, leftovers, and so much more.
+As I mentioned before, when I see a great sale on cheese I will stock up and stick them in the freezer until I need them.
+You can also do this with milk, cream, fresh herbs, meat, leftovers, and a LOT of other foods.

 8. BUY GENERIC BRANDS